Bolton Historical Society

 GERSHOM BARTLETT'S FAMILY TREE

-I found 12 books and articles dating back at least as far as 1982 searching for his identity.
-Enfield, Windsor, East Hartford, and even Farmington mention Gershom Bartlett as one the artists who spent some time there studying art and working.
-Researchers once thought he started in Enfield and worked his way down into Connecticut but no one even mentioned Bolton as the place to look until recently.
+I found 12 books and articles dating back as far as 1982 searching for the Hook and Eye Man's identity.
+Enfield, Windsor, East Hartford, and Farmington mention Gershom Bartlett as one the artists who spent some time there studying and working.
+Researchers once thought he started in Enfield and worked his way down into Connecticut; no one even mentioned Bolton as the place to look until recently.
 Ernest Caulfield appears to be the one who identified Gershom Bartlett in the last few years.
+Gershom Bartlett never took up permanent residence in any of the other Connecticut towns where he worked.
+He loved the schist of his Bolton quarry, which some called Bolton Granite due to its strength, and he brought it by wagon wherever he worked.

-Bartlett's parents were Samuel Bartlett (born in Northampton, Mass.) and Sarah Ward, whom he married in Northampton on April 09, 1706.
+Samuel Bartlett and Sarah Ward were married in Northampton, Mass., on April 09, 1706.
 Their first child, Sarah Bartlett, was born a month earlier, on March 12, 1706, here in Bolton.
 It could be that Samuel and Sarah just ran off together and were young pioneers of Bolton.
 Then they married in Northampton and returned to Bolton.
-They had 11 children, on average one every other year and all born in Bolton.
+They had 11 children, on average one every other year, and all were born in Bolton.

 At first you might suspect that Sarah Ward was from Bolton because all her children were born here, but we are talking 1706, which is 14 years before Bolton was founded and 19 years before the Congregational Church began recording births!
 Yet I found these Bolton records on the Internet Archive.
-The most important of the birth dates were verified by Bolton's assistant town clerk.
+(One of the first responsibilities of every new town administration was to create the early birth and death records of their inhabitants.
+That is why we have Bolton vital statistics from just before incorporation of the town.
+It was a Connecticut requirement for incorporation.)
+The most important of the birth dates have been verified by Bolton's assistant town clerk.

 The children of Samuel Bartlett and Sarah Ward Bartlett are: